ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 The 1911 was a poor ~~mans~~ agent's M1076.
 Now it stands out as Agent's single silenced pistol, and its recoil more manageable.
 Just be careful around armor!

-F7AP has a high fire rate, incredibly low recoil, and high AP, but was very weak.
-Now it hits harder, and can 2-STK unarmorered enemies with Double Tap.
+F7AP hits harder, and can 2-STK unarmorered enemies with Double Tap.

 The FBI Revolver is more viable against armor, with a unique Fast Aimed Shot and a faster reload.